Gary Madine jailed for Sheffield nightclub attacks on fans

 He suffered a broken jaw and his cheek was fractured in five places.

-In both cases Madine was cleared of more serious charges - counts of causing grievous bodily harm against Mr Beresford, whom he said he hit in self-defence, and of causing grievous bodily harm with intent to Mr Hall.'Lashed out'
+In both cases Madine was cleared of more serious charges - counts of causing grievous bodily harm against Mr Beresford, whom he said he hit in self-defence, and of causing grievous bodily harm with intent to Mr Hall.

 Alison Dorrell, defending Madine, said: "He is not an asset to his club any more."
 She told the court he would struggle to restart his career after serving a prison sentence.